elunna/nerfhack-changelog/README.md

 ### Changes that were later adopted into NetHack 3.7.0
 * Archeologists get a luck bonus for wearing a fedora (Un).
+* Improved item destruction (xnh).
+This patch fixes some problems with item destruction, making it less random and more dependent on the damage dealt in the interaction.
+Overall, players should expect to get a more fair deal with fewer items destroyed.

 ### Special thanks to:
 - My wife - for being endlessly patient with this time-consuming endeavor!